Dimensions are listed on each product page.

 However these are just starting points; a lot of your tank filtering (especially in saltwater) is based on your rocks, so their condition plays a part too in what model(s) scrubbers to get, as well as what type of feeding you are doing, and what other filters you will be using.
 Here are some specific guidelines:

 Since freshwater grows extremely thin, long algae, our scrubber models without strings are recommended.
-This is because you will probably need to clean the scrubber in your sink with a toothbrush (instead of in-place harvesting while still in your aquarium), and it's easier to brush a flat wall than it is to brush strings.
-So our flat-wall HOGs such as the smaller HOG1 or HOG1x, or our bigger HOG1.3 or HOG2, work well in freshwater.
-Overall, if you have the space, the HOG2 is the best freshwater model because it has the largest flat wall space and strongest LEDs but without having strings.
+This is because you will probably need to clean the scrubber in your sink with a toothbrush (instead of in-place harvesting while still in your aquarium), and it's easier to brush a flat wall than to brush strings.
+So our flat-wall HOGs such as the smaller HOG1 or HOG1x, or our bigger HOG1.3 or HOG2 or HOG2x, work well in freshwater.
+Overall, if you have the space, the HOG2 is the best freshwater model because it has the largest flat wall space and strong LEDs but without having strings.
 For DROP models, the DROP1.2 and DROP1.2x have the most flat wall space without strings.
 Also, since the thin stringy freshwater algae will flow out of the holes in the scrubber, if you put the scrubber in your display (where the animals are), they will learn to eat out of the scrubber and you will therefore be able to feed less.
 If you intend to do a large part of your feeding this way, multiple scrubbers will allow the feeding (and filtering) to continue in one when you have cleaned the other.
+You probably do not want a waterfall RAIN model, however, because the growth in freshwater gets to be so long that it grows down the drain and into your pumps.

-With saltwater, you can get thick dense growth in the scrubber, which is when strings are an advantage (to hold on to the growth).
-So any model scrubber is acceptable, and the decision is based on size, and on where you want to put it, and also on how you want to clean it.
+With saltwater, you can get thick dense growth in the scrubber, which is when strings are an advantage (to hold on to the growth in the middle open area).
+Any model scrubber is acceptable (string or not), and the decision is based on size, and on where you want to put it, and also on how you want to clean it.
 Saltwater tanks which use live rock (even if the rock is "dead") will need to take into consideration the history of the rock: If it came from a tank with algae problems, each 50 pounds (23 kg) of this rock will add 1 cube a day to your feeding.
 This is because the rock is really just coral skeletons which absorbed nutrients from the water when the nutrients in the previous (or current) tank were high, and these nutrients will then start coming out and flowing into the water when your scrubber starts working.

 1) If you are building a reef tank which is new, where the rocks are coming from the ocean or from a low-nutrient tank with no algae problems, and if you will just be feeding the fish sparingly, and if you DO want to have other filters and water changes, then you can just use the cube-feeding recommended sizes of the scrubbers (HOG2 for 2 cubes, etc).